 The 9-5 job or office setting isn’t for everyone.
-Many entrepreneurs are abandoning the traditional workplace setup so they can set their own hours, work from anywhere they want and pick and choose their clients.
+Many entrepreneurs are abandoning the traditional workplace setup, so they can set their own hours, work from anywhere they want and pick and choose their clients.
 Perhaps that’s why you became a small business owner yourself.
-For business owners who have employees, Unconventional Workplace can also be beneficial for employers to embrace some elements of modern work life in order to keep great employees.
+For business owners who have employees, an Unconventional Workplace can also be beneficial for employers to embrace some elements of modern work life in order to keep great employees.

 What is an alternative business model?

 An alternative business model could involve changes to your office setting or location; or to how and when the work gets accomplished.
 This might mean incorporating work-from-home options, flexible hours, redesigning your office setup or changing the way you compensate employees.